BelowSeaLevel/Personal-Library-Database/README.md

 # Personal-Library-Database

-Personal library where you can view all books you have.
+Personal library.

+You can view / add / delete books.
+Including Title, Author, ISBN, Genre, Langauge, Data and a image of the book.